 When stuck in a fixed mindset, share how you felt sad, anxious, or even hopeless.
 Negative feelings happen to everyone and are perfectly normal.
 At the same time, they may serve as clues you need to shift your thinking and attitude.

 You can use the Calming Strategies for Adults and Strategies to Keep Me Calm (Resilience Kit) to discuss ways you can manage negative feelings when they become overwhelming so you can keep going and not give up.

 Step 3: Set a New Goal

 Set a personal goal to learn something new and share your learning process with your child or students.
 How did you feel at the start?
-What can you do to make sure you don’t give up before achieving it?
+What can you do to be certain you don’t give up before achieving it?
 Review ways children can set and meet their own goals.